syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   Dim application As IApplication = excelEngine.Excel
   Dim workbook As IWorkbook = application.Workbooks.Open("Excel.xlsx")

-  'Convert the workbook.
+  'Convert the workbook
   Dim converter As ExcelToPdfConverter = New ExcelToPdfConverter(workbook)

-  'Print the converted PDF document. converter.Print()
+  'Print the converted PDF document converter.Print()
 End Using
 {% endhighlight %}

 {% highlight UWP %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}
 {% endtabs %}

-### Print with printer settings.
+### Print with printer settings

 The following code snippet illustrates how to print the Excel document with printer settings in XlsIO.